Supertchuco/assignment-scalable-web/README.md

 	This project is formed per one SpringBoot Application.
         Notes about application:
             -It is configured to listen 8090 port;
-            -It is configured to use Swagger, using ityou can check the endpoints, payloads and you can do request directly to API using a browser.
+            -It is configured to use Swagger, using it you can check the endpoints and payloads using an internet browser.
 To access Swagger interface use this url: http://localhost:8090/swagger-ui.html, just a detail, if you are using Docker in Windowns machine maybe you need to change the localhost to a -specific ip (I need to that because I have used Docker toolbox)
 			-Basic the API has these endpoints:
 				post - /v1/diff/{binaryDataId} - Diff right and left binary data;
                 post - /v1/diff/{binaryDataId}/left - Input left binary data;